 “Westmoreland County is white,” she said, “there is a very small number of visible minorities, and the few people of color, whether they be of Latinx, African, or Asian descent, find it safer to blend in and not draw attention.”

 “Oh, we are very diverse.
 We have Slovaks, Poles, Italians, what more could you want?” said Dr. Adams, Greensburg local and Vice-Chair of the Westmoreland County Democratic Party.
 Sadly, that is not found to be a joke to the majority of residents.

 “Last year,” he said, “I sat in on a county meeting discussing diversity in Westmoreland County where a woman made the bold argument that she did not want to be any more diverse.”

 “Do you know that Westmoreland County had a huge Ku Klux Klan?”
 Dr. Marks asked.

-He said that a big chunk of residents here have never left the state; Pittsburgh was a hike and Philadelphia might as well have been another planet.
-“Racism is far more overt here than in the South because there is no interaction, only stereotypes.”
+Dr. Adams said that a big chunk of residents here have never left the state; Pittsburgh was a hike and Philadelphia might as well have been another planet.
+He says that racism is far more overt here than in the south because there is no interaction, only stereotypes.